For more on increasing your sales effectiveness, subscribe to the RSS Feed for The Sales Blog and my Email Newsletter.

 Optimism

-Optimism is the belief that allows the salesperson to continue.
+Optimism is what allows you to continue.
 It allows you to believe that you can make a difference.
-It allows you to believe that the next call will be the call that moves the sale forward.
-It allows you to believe that, eventually, something will change for the prospective client and that that change will result in a sale.
-It allows you to believe that you can create enough value to change the prospect’s mind.
+It underpins your belief that the next call will be the call that moves the chains.
+It allows you to believe that–eventually–something will change for the prospective client that change will result in your gaining an opportunity.
+It allows you to believe that you can create enough value to change your dream client’s mind.

 Optimism allows you to draw on your resourcefulness to overcome obstacles and roadblocks, instead of deciding not to try.